ENSpunks/Causal-Relativity-Public-/README.md

 1. Laws of physics are frame independent.
 2. Mass is energy that causes space to curve and mass has quantum properties causing energy release as photons.
-3. Relative to curvature in space both light and/or gravity move outward at a constant relative from mass in space.
+3. Light and gravity propagate at a constant speed relative to curvature caused by mass.
 4. Mass, light, and gravity and their interactions in space define casuality from any frame without time.

 ---